anchore/grype/README.md

 **Please note:** Templates can access information about the system they are running on, such as environment variables.
 You should never run untrusted templates.

-Here's what the `csv.tmpl` file might look like:
+There are several example templates in the [templates/](https://github.com/anchore/grype/tree/main/templates) directory.
+Here's what the `(csv.tmpl)[https://github.com/anchore/grype/blob/main/templates/csv.tmpl]` file looks like:

 ```gotemplate
 "Package","Version Installed","Vulnerability ID","Severity"